Search

 Mpox Information

-Mpox (also known as monkeypox), a rare pox virus typically carried by rodents in Central and Western Africa, has been making international headlines recently because of unusual outbreaks Europe, North America, Israel, and Australia.
+Mpox (also known as monkeypox), a rare pox virus typically carried by rodents in Central and Western Africa, made international headlines in 2022 because of unusual outbreaks in Europe, North America, Israel, and Australia.

-Media coverage of this outbreak has tied the majority of cases to gay and bisexual men and other men who have sex with men (MSM).
-This reporting has caused concern among the LGBTQIA+ community, both globally and here in Boston.
+Media coverage of that outbreak tied the majority of cases to gay and bisexual men and other men who have sex with men (MSM).
+Understandably, this reporting caused concern among the LGBTQIA+ community, both globally and here in Boston.

 • Persons eligible for post-exposure vaccination (PEP) includes: